 Singling out “women and children” is especially common in this reporting.
 Sometimes it happens when they’re disproportionately affected (“Dozens killed in Aleppo; mostly women and children among the dead”), but even when men are disproportionately affected—which is very often—it’s still generally “women and children” whose victimization is singled out.
 I consider this an example of male disposability and finding the suffering/death of men less distressing than that of women (and children).

 “Yes, dear” is the characteristic phrase of a one-sided relationship dynamic where the woman functions as the “boss” of the relationship and the man is said to be “henpecked” or “whipped”.
 This is a common portrayal of marriage on TV or in jokes, but it also underlies a lot of real relationship advice for men.
 It’s a problem because taking it to heart can leave men unable to stand up for themselves in relationships.

 There’s a saying going around that “political correctness is just common decency”.
-If the issue in question is not calling groups by names that they consider demeaning or insulting (e.g. not saying the word “tranny” for someone who’s transgender) then that is just common decency, but political correctness is so much more than that.
+Sometimes it is—you probably shouldn’t refer to someone using a demeaning or insulting term (e.g., “tranny” for someone who’s transgender).
+But political correctness is so much more than that.
 In a 2015 article, American journalist Jonathan Chait calls political correctness a “style of politics in which the more radical members of the left attempt to regulate political discourse by defining opposing views as bigoted and illegitimate”, which involves treating “even faintly unpleasant ideas or behaviors as full-scale offenses”.